Fairbairn steam crane: Seville

 A hand-cranked example survives in Seville, Spain.

 Dover

 Another Fairbairn crane survives at Dover, on the quayside of Wellington Dock.
-It is now a scheduled ancient monument.
+It is now a scheduled monument.
 This is a hand-cranked crane of 1868, built by the Fairbairn Engineering Company of Manchester.
 When originally installed it was rated at 50 tons and worked by four men.
 The Ordnance Department of the Royal Navy used it for handling cannon.
 In later years it was down-rated to 20 tons and was used for lifting yachts from what was now Dover Marina.
 In 2014 the crane was 'lovingly restored' and repainted, with an obtrusive vertical steel prop beneath the jib.